nikhilgoyal18/myAI/README.md

-# Dex by Dave — Your AI Chief of Staff
+# Your AI Chief of Staff

 **A personal operating system powered by Claude.** Strategic work management, meeting intelligence, relationship tracking, daily planning — all configured for your specific role.
 No coding required.